This is a suggested classic ten day travel itinerary for Myanmar that includes Yangon, Inle Lake, Bagan & Mandalay.

 Take a lunch break after visiting the market and try delicious Burmese Shan Noodles.
 Spend the afternoon exploring the streets of Yangon.
 If you're still open to visiting one more pagoda, then you can visit Botutaung Pagoda.
 End your day with a relaxing Burmese foot massage at a spa.

-Day 4 - Yangon to Inle Lake In Morning, Explore Inle Lake
+Day 4: Yangon to Inle Lake, Explore Inle Lake

 Take an early morning flight to Inle Lake (Heho airport).
 Inle Lake is a freshwater lake located in the Nyaungshwe township.
 After settling into your hotel in Nyaungshwe, explore the town in afternoon.
 Visit the unique Buddhist wooden temple Shwe Yaunghwe Kyaung.
 Then book full day boat ride for the next day to explore the village life around Inle Lake.
 End your day with a relaxing Burmese massage at a spa.